fenfir/useful_scripts/bash_prompt/prompt-decorations.md

 ## git_profile
 If you use multiple github accounts or other git accounts, I have a tool for that also

-1. Download bash-git-prompt from git (https://github.com/fenfir/git_profile)
+1. Download git_profile from git (https://github.com/fenfir/git_profile)
     ```
     git checkout git@github.com:fenfir/git_profile.git ~/Documents/git_profile
     ```